neoclide/coc.nvim/issue.md

 ─── src/language-client/client.ts:1220-1225 ───
-[bug · medium] Wrapping the failure handling in `process.nextTick` changes error containment: any exception thrown synchronously inside this callback — most notably from the user-supplied `this._clientOptions.initializationFailedHandler(error)` — is no longer part of the `initialize()`
+✅ resolved — deferred failure handling wrapped in try/catch so a throw from `initializationFailedHandler` can't crash the process [bug · medium] Wrapping the failure handling in `process.nextTick` changes error containment: any exception thrown synchronously inside this callback — most notably from the user-supplied `this._clientOptions.initializationFailedHandler(error)` — is no longer part of the `initialize()`